SanderBorra/coding-dojo-spring-boot-sander-borra/README.md

 ## Usage
-To run the application, configuration must be entered Configuration can be found in application.yaml and can be overriden by a platform specfic configuration I.e. for production create a application.prod.yaml and specify an environment for startup
+To run the application, configuration must be entered Configuration can be found in application.yaml and can be overriden by a platform specfic configuration I.e. for production create a application.prod.yaml and specify an environment variable 'Env=prod' for startup

 ### Code on GitHub